broadinstitute/exome-results-browsers/deployment/README.md

 ### Production Deployment

+## Building the Docker image

+For production, docker images are automatically built after a push to the main branch.
+Once the build succeeds, retrieve the image tag from the build in Cloud Build, and update update the deployment spec in the [gnomad-deployments](https://github.com/broadinstitute/gnoma-deployments) repository.

+## Updating the production kustomization

 The production deployment, including its ingress and managed certificate, can be found in [gnomad-deployments](https://github.com/broadinstitute/gnomad-deployments/blob/main/exome-results-browsers/prod).
 To update the production deployment, update the image tag in the [prod kustomization](https://github.com/broadinstitute/gnomad-deployments/blob/main/exome-results-browsers/prod/kustomization.yaml) and apply it:

 ```bash